lsst/rtn-045/index.rst

 -----------------

 Appropriate acknowledgments should be provided to credit individuals whose notebooks were used as examples, and to set a precedent of prioritizing credits in an openly collaborative environment.
-Authors may cite other scientists or papers within the text of the tutorial, if appropriate.
+Authors should cite other scientists or papers within the text of the tutorial where appropriate.

 Jupyter notebook format, style, and code standards